Get the experience you need.

 I’m not going to lie….if you know someone, now might be the time to put the word out there that your student is looking.
 Internships, full or part-time, in just the right field, can be difficult to find.
 If it is possible, tell your student to offer to work for the semester or summer without pay.
 Their experience is their paycheck and can be worth far more when they are looking for a job after college.
 Don’t worry; many internships do pay.

 UCF offers a service called Handshake where students can search for internships and jobs, sign up for events and interviews, and receive career counseling.
 In addition, they run various career and internship fairs throughout the school year.
 These are a great resource.
-Check out the next one on September 13, 2018, at 10 am in the Pegasus Ballroom.
-The next one in the spring will be on February 13, 2019.
+Check out the next one on February 13, 2019, at 10 am in the Pegasus Ballroom.
 Professional attire for these fairs is recommended.

 There are also many websites that list potential internships.
 Internships.com, as most of the sites do, allows students to put in their city and field of choice and even whether or not they are looking for paid and/or unpaid internships.
 From there a proper cover letter and resume would be the next step.
 Occasionally a skype interview may be requested.
 Using sites like Indeed or SimplyHired may be worth a try, but spending a lot of time on these to simply hit the “apply” button and having their resume sent into a black hole generally doesn’t prove too successful as most of these positions get filled by students with a more personal connection.